sgrkabadi96/GoogleDoc/README.md

 - `client`: Contains the frontend code built with React.
 - `server`: Contains the backend code built with Socket.IO and MongoDB.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to Sharable Docs, please follow these steps:

-1. Fork this repository.
-2. Create a new branch: `git checkout -b my-feature-branch`
-3. Make your changes and commit them: `git commit -am 'Add new feature'`
-4. Push to the branch: `git push origin my-feature-branch`
-5. Submit a pull request.

-Please ensure your code follows the project's coding conventions and includes appropriate tests when applicable.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Contact

-If you have any questions, suggestions, or feedback, please feel free to contact us at sharabledocs@example.com.